Teacher Updating Program

 - Application Fee

-- Teacher Regulation Branch (TRB) assessment letter OR current TRB Teaching Certificate signed by witness if doing voluntary teacher updating
+- Teacher Certification Branch (TCB) assessment letter OR current TCB Teaching Certificate signed by witness if doing voluntary teacher updating

 - Transcript showing degree conferral